Accepted Alternative Methods for Biologics and Vaccine Testing

 Leptospirosis is a serious and often fatal disease caused by bacteria of the genus Leptospira.
 Over 500,000 people develop leptospirosis each year.
 The disease also affects livestock, pets, and wildlife.

-The current leptospirosis vaccine potency test is performed in hamsters.
+The traditional leptospirosis vaccine potency test is performed in hamsters.
 The test has a lethal endpoint, takes more than five weeks to complete, and requires laboratory personnel to handle live Leptospira bacteria.
 USDA developed alternative in vitro potency tests for veterinary vaccines protecting against several Leptospira interrogans serovars (strains).
 These strains include Pomona, Canicola, and Icterohaemorrhagiae and Leptospira kirschneri serovar Grippotyphosa.
 These tests compare the levels of protective antigen to a qualified reference standard, confirming the potency of tested vaccine production lots without using animals.

 USDA published the in vitro assay methods as Supplemental Assay Methods (SAMs) in 2009.
 All four SAMs were revised in 2017.